openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 Implementing a new CNI IPAM plugin - or refactoring whereabouts to address its shortcomings - would be a major effort.

+While it is not a strong argument (the default cluster network / secondary routed topologies are non-goals), implementing the sticky IPs feature in separate IPAM plugins will prevent this solution from being used on the default cluster network for the HyperShift use cases, in which point to point routing is used to ensure the IPs persist during the migration of KubeVirt nodes.
+In fact, it will also not be usable for `layer3` topologies (secondary networks) since those topologies feature a subnet per node.

 ### Separate IPAMClaims controller